July 15, 2025

 Creating a Fly-Through Path

-From a Line Feature
+Bring a Line Feature to Life

 How to use a line feature to create a fly through path.

-Viewing a Fly-Through Simulation
+Watch Your Fly-Through Simulation

 In the toolbar of the 3D Viewer, there are buttons to play, pause, stop, and record a fly-through, as well as one to preview the individual frames of the flight.